 This component is maintained by minimizing dust accumulation.
 A dry cloth is used to wipe away any accumulated dirt/dust.
 Post this, a visual inspection ensures that all the indicators such as LED lights are working and the wires leading to and from this device are not loose.

-If self-checks are done, note that the charge controller should indicate that the system is charging when the sun is shining.
+Note: If self-checks are done, the charge controller should indicate that the system is charging when the sun is shining.

 Wiring and connections

 Wiring installations are regularly checked for any cracks, breaks or deterioration in the insulation.
-Panel boxes are scrutinized to prevent the box becoming a home for rodents and insects.
-Moreover, the connections are inspected for corrosion and/or burning.
+Panel boxes are scrutinized to prevent the box from becoming a home for rodents and insects.
+Moreover, the connections are inspected for corrosion and burning.